pkoswald/ENC4265/manual.md

 A pop-up will appear and you can choose to either "Continue Shopping" if you wish to buy more games, or choose to "View My Cart" if you are ready to checkout.

 ### Using the Shopping Cart

+The Steam shopping cart is how you complete your purchases on Steam.

 ![The shopping cart](/docs/assets/cart.PNG)